 - When a user is working on a task, other users can click their avatar to find out what they're working on and how long they've worked on it.
 In progress.

 - When a user sends a chat message, their corresponding teddy bear avatar displays a chat bubble.
 In progress.

 - The room editors can modify the environment using furniture items from an inventory, as in a Club Penguin igloo.
 In progress but a ways off.
 The server is capable of storing this customization, but there's currently no way to edit from the software itself.

 - Teddy bears can wear cosmetic items.
 Not started.

-The Tasks tab is the place to manage your tasks in Slumber Party.
+The Tasks tab is the place to manage your tasks in Cowork.

 - Users can create, edit, and delete named lists to store tasks.
 Complete.